How To Use Dairy Free Substitutions at Home

 For those who can’t have almond, cashew, or coconut milk, then you’ll have to use the milk that’s safe for you.
 The higher the fat content, the better your results.

-Here’s what I can tell you: we use a basic “buttermilk” that’s far from ideal and it works pretty well in our recipes (homemade oat milk + apple cider vinegar).
+Here’s what I can tell you: I use a basic “buttermilk” that’s far from ideal and it works pretty well in free-from recipes (homemade oat milk + apple cider vinegar).
 You won’t get the same tang and texture, but it’s enough to know that something different than plain milk was used.

 How To Use Dairy Free Cheese

 Do you know, I could give a TED Talk about dairy free cheese?
 It comes in all sorts of flavors and shapes.
 Yet, some tastes awful, and some have promises of melting on the package and it just doesn’t cooperate.

 First, you’ll need to select a dairy free cheese that’s safe for you.
 Remember the bell curve from earlier?
 That still applies.
 Most dairy free cheese is made on shared equipment with dairy.
 About 70% of you will be fine with that.
 For the other 30% I recommend Follow Your Heart (shreds ONLY), Oatzarella (top 9 free), and Miyokos (contains cashew and/or coconut).

 First, let’s talk taste.
 If you’ve had dairy your whole life then make the switch tomorrow, please avoid dairy free cheese.
 I suggest 6 months to 1 year.
 You need time to forget.
 If you can have tree nuts, select a brand that has cashew in the ingredients.
 This will give you an intense creamy texture and mouthfeel, which is part of an authentic cheese eating experience.